Elijahtab/Elijahtab.github.io/docs/_posts/2023-03-04-AI-Games-Today.markdown

 It's a quiet saturday and I'm studying for an upcoming test.
 As I survey the study lounge that is my home until the clock strikes eleven, I note the usual types -- anxious procrastinators making up for lost time, socializers pretending to study, snackers that never seem to stop their chewing -- but something feels off, a foreboding feeling saturates the room.
 My worries are actualized with a slight ping -- a text from my girlfriend professing her excitement at the gift she's gotten me for Valentines day.
 Horror engulfs me.
 How could I have forgotten, Valentine's is only four days away and I have no gift at the ready.

 While I know this sounds like the start to a poorly made sitcom filled with wacky antics, misplaced girlfriends and overdone tropes, it was actually the beginning of an interesting, and in my opinion astounding, journey.
 As I was mulling over the various cliche gifts I would have enough time to procure before that tuesday, a small, yet bright, lightbulb went off in my head.
 What if I made her a game?
-This is something I had wanted to do for a while, both to profess my love and to further my skills as a Game Designer.
+This is something I had wanted to do for a while, both to profess my affection and to further my skills as a Game Designer.
 But I had been putting it off for a while.
 So I started.
 However, as anyone with a mild inclination towards making games knows it is can be a painstaking and long process, especially if you are inexperienced and need to constantly utilize Stack Exchange and whatever else google can provide you.
 This however was a high-stakes mission and I had limited time at my disposal.
-So I turned to ChatGPT which I had used successfully for advice in everything from coding, to debugging, to making gameobjects.
+So I turned to ChatGPT which I had used successfully for advice in everything from coding, to debugging, to ordering gameobjects.
 This was the true beginning of my foray into the world of Artificial Intelligence aided Game Design.

 I had decided to make an infinite 'flyer.', Cupid's Arrow as I would come to call it.
 First and foremost I had to make my protaganist move.
 Of course ChatGPT was my very first source.
 The majority of this code was directly quoted from the chatbot.
 Throughout the creation process, I had to ask a variety of questions and piece together what I learned as well as the code provided.